mrs4ndman/dotfiles/cheatsheets/nvim-tmux.md

 	- Leader + u = Toggle Undo tree (pops window on the side)

+- ### Vinegar plugin

+    - Inside of Ex: What is inside quotes is the keybind
+        - "-" = Go up a directory
+        - I = Makes the Ex default top banner show
+        - "." = Pre-populate a file at the end of a ":" command line
+        - y. = Yank an absolute path for the file under the cursor
+        - ~ = Go to $HOME
+         - Ctrl + ^ = Go to previous buffer

 - ### Zenmode plugin

 	- Leader + zz = Zen mode